makerdao/documentation/source/includes/_maker.md

 The service function can be used to access services that were injected into your instance of `maker`.
 The service must be in the list of available services you passed to `ConfigFactory`.

+*Note: see the `Custom Config Files` section further down for an example config file with a list of services*

 ```javascript
 const priceFeedService = maker.service('priceFeed');
 ```